nazari-ai/nazari-web/README.md

 ## About The App

-**Asalytics** is a social media analytics web application that continually tracks market dynamics via gathering data on participants’ and stakeholders’ thoughts, feelings, and moods on social media platforms regarding ASAs, and using Natural Language Processing techniques to analyze the trends and generate insights dynamically.
+**Nazari** is a social media analytics web application that continually tracks market dynamics via gathering data on participants’ and stakeholders’ thoughts, feelings, and moods on social media platforms regarding ASAs, and using Natural Language Processing techniques to analyze the trends and generate insights dynamically.

-By using ASAlytics to track the market dynamics, users can understand the amount of hype or fear surrounding a specific cryptocurrency, e.g. Algo Tokens, Choice coin, etc.
+By using Nazari to track the market dynamics, users can understand the amount of hype or fear surrounding a specific cryptocurrency, e.g. Algo Tokens, Choice coin, etc.

 ## Screenshots